Expensify/App/docs/articles/expensify-classic/connections/quickbooks-desktop/Connect-To-QuickBooks-Desktop.md

 {% include faq-begin.md %}

-## After connected, how do I sync QuickBooks and Expensify?
+## After connecting, how do I sync QuickBooks and Expensify?
 1. Confirm that both the Expensify Sync Manager and QuickBooks Desktop are running
 2. On the Expensify website, navigate to **Settings > Workspaces > Group > [Workspace Name] > Connections**, and click **Sync now**
 3. Wait for the sync to complete